2024 Hong Kong trade office spy case: Prior events

 According to court documents, the spy case was exposed due to a forced entry into a UK residence.
 In 2023, Monica Kwong Man-ki, a former director at HK YearShine Investment, was accused of defrauding the company out of more than HK$144 million.
 Civil proceedings have been issued against Kwong in the High Court of Hong Kong (HCA 2069/2023), and the court issued a subpoena in January 2024, but she had already migrated to Britain in December through BN(O) scheme.
 Kwong said soon after she left Hong Kong, the police asked her mother to persuade her turning in.
 Soon after discovering Kwong's escape, the new director of Yearshine Tina Tian Zou then employed a private investigator named Hornby to track Kwong down.
-Hornby knows two retired Hong Kong Police officers, Wing Cheuk and Bill (Note: or Billy) Yuen Chung-biu (袁松彪), personally, and asked them for assistance.
+Hornby knows two retired Hong Kong Police officers, Wing Cheuk and Bill Yuen Chung-biu (袁松彪), personally, and asked them for assistance.

 After having the case referred to him by his former colleague Cheuk, Yuen, now working as the Administrative Manager at HKETO London, then tasked Peter Wai Chi-leung (衞志樑) and Matthew Trickett with the operations to track Kwong down.
 Wai, 38, is a UK Border Force Officer based at Heathrow Airport, and a part-time volunteer Special Constable with the City of London police.
 He is also understood to be the director of a private security firm registered in the UK called D5 Security Consultancy Limited, and has "over 20 years' experience in the British military, police and private security sector".
 Matthew Trickett, 37, was an immigration enforcement officer and a director of another security firm called MTR Consultancy that focuses on security, surveillance and private investigations, who served as a British Royal Marine between February 2007 and March 2013.